infews/infews.github.io/source/resume/dwfrank.html.md

 - Reported to VP of Engineering as part of leadership and management team.
   - Moved engineering from Dublin, Ireland, to Palo Alto, CA, hiring a team of 12 engineers.
   - Lead summer intern round table.
-  - Managed team through VMware acquisition uncertainty.
+  - Managed team through 5-months of uncertainty due to VMware acquisition of Pivotal.
 - Defined and prioritized CI/CD work for the Release Engineering team of 10 developers.
   - Doubled the number of concurrently managed releases from 2 to 4.
   - Reduced pull request cycle time by 70%.
-  - Team worked in Ruby and YAML across AWS, GCP, Azure, and vSphere.
+  - Team worked with [Concourse][cc], Ruby, Shell, and YAML across AWS, GCP, Azure, and vSphere.

 #### Senior Software Engineering Manager, Cloud Foundry <span class="duration"> April 2018 - October 2018 </span>

 Pivotal was the primary sponsor of the [Cloud Foundry][cf] project, a multi-cloud Platform-as-a-Service (PaaS) for deployment of web apps and services.
 Pivotal sold its own version of CF, Pivotal Cloud Foundry, now known as [Tanzu Application Service][tas].

-- Developer on Cloud API (Open source) team; Coded in Ruby in a Rails and Sinatra codebase.
+- Developer on Cloud API (Open source) team; coded in Ruby in a shared Rails + Sinatra codebase.
 - Managed 4 engineers on other teams.
 Facilitated weekly managers' skills coaching sessions.
 - Rebuilt the summer intern experience in San Francisco, hosting a weekly intern round table with Pivotal leaders.

-#### Director of Software Engineering, Internal Application Development <span class="duration"> March 2015 - March 2018 </span>
+#### Director of Software Engineering <span class="duration"> March 2015 - March 2018 </span>

-I advocated for and created this team within IT to improve the development &amp; maintenance of our business-critical, internal software projects.
+I created a product development team within IT to improve the development &amp; maintenance of our business-critical, internal software projects.
 Work in Ruby on Rails and Kotlin/Spring.

-- Staffed team to 15 engineers, product managers, and designers in San Francisco and Toronto.
+- Staffed and managed team of 15 engineers, product managers, and designers in San Francisco and Toronto.
 - Drove budgeting and prioritization exercises with executive staff and other organization leaders.
-- Key projects included Employee Feedback app, Staff Allocations app + integrations with back office systems, Software APIs and infrastructure for sales reporting, Discovery for corporate SAP-to-Workday transition prior to IPO, Discovery for Customer Support tooling.
+- Key projects included Employee Feedback, Staff Allocations (with integrations to back office systems), Software APIs and infrastructure for sales reporting, Discovery process for Finance's SAP-to-Workday transition prior to IPO, Discovery process for Customer Support tooling.

 #### Associate Director, Pivotal Labs <span class="duration">February 2013 - March 2015 </span>

-Pivotal Labs was a consultancy that build web and mobile applications _with_ clients as a way of teaching [XP][xp] skills, using Ruby on Rails, iOS, Android, and mobile-oriented JavaScript platforms.
+Pivotal Labs was a consultancy that built web and mobile applications _with_ clients as a way of teaching [XP][xp] skills, using Ruby on Rails, iOS, Android, and mobile-oriented JavaScript platforms.

-- Managed staff of 40 developers and 5 managers, about one-third of the the San Francisco consulting practice.
+- Managed staff of 40 developers and 5 managers, one-third of the the San Francisco consulting practice.
 - Facilitated client scoping sessions and wrote proposals as part of pre-sales efforts.
-- Managed up to 5 concurrent client projects, including staff adjustments and extensions, keeping clients happy.
+- Managed multiple concurrent client projects, including staff adjustments and extensions, keeping clients happy.
-- Scheduled “beach” time for 8 Pivotal Labs open source projects across multiple offices.
+- Scheduled beach time for 8 Pivotal Labs open source projects across multiple offices.
 - Presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.

 #### Software Engineering Manager, Pivotal Labs <span class="duration">February 2010 - February 2013 </span>

 - Founding member of the first manager cohort; established and modeled initial management practices.
 - Managed 10 developers across consulting projects.
-- Continued to lead engagements as engineering "anchor" for client projects.
+- Continued to lead engagements as engineering anchor for client projects.
 - Presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.

 #### Software Engineer, Pivotal Labs <span class="duration">April 2008 - February 2010 </span>

-- Lead engagements as engineering "anchor" for numerous client projects.
+- Lead engagements as engineering anchor for numerous client projects.
 - Taught client developers Ruby on Rails and [XP][xp] practices, including pair programming and test-driven development.
 - Co-created [Jasmine][jasmine], an innovative BDD framework for JavaScript testing to improve front-end development.